ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

 ## Definitions

-In the past, it was really hard for me to understand what exactly lexer/parser/tokenizer is.
-The reason for that is the complexity (i guess ?) that seems for my comrades (o/).
-During the development of the last project of the first part of my 42 cursus, i was in front of (too) many definitions of what "Lexer/Parser" is.

-Anyway, it is really simple to understand what it is.
+Understanding the concepts of lexer, parser, and tokenizer can be challenging when first encountered.
+During my work on a shell parser project at 42, I encountered many different definitions of these terms that initially seemed overwhelming.

+However, these concepts are simpler than they first appear.
+Let me break them down clearly.
 ##### Token

-A "token" is like a simplified representation of an element in the lexical context.
+A "token" is a simplified representation of an element in the lexical context.
-Example with the shell language :
+Example with the shell language:
 ```bash
 ls && pwd
 ```

-Here, we have 3 tokens of 2 types :
+Here, we have 3 tokens of 2 types:
 `ls` is `TOK_WORD`
 `&&` is `TOK_AND`
-`pwd` also is `TOK_WORD`
+`pwd` is also `TOK_WORD`

 `TOK_*` is an enum.
-This is helpful to abstract our elements rather than browse many times the word we currently process.
+This abstraction helps us avoid repeatedly analyzing the same word during processing.
 ##### Lexer

-The lexer would be the "Rules Maker".
-(What a shitty name, sorry...)
-His role is to check the compatibility of the current context with the next one (at this step, we say "context" to the char level, not at the token level, that's the parser's role).
+The lexer defines the rules for tokenization.
+Its role is to check the compatibility of the current context with the next one.
+At this step, we work at the character level, not at the token level (which is the parser's role).

-So, define these rules :
+For example, we might define these rules:
-A `WORD` token would be : `a-zA-Z[0-9]`
+A `WORD` token would be: `a-zA-Z[0-9]`
-A `OPERATOR` token would be : `&|><!;`
+An `OPERATOR` token would be: `&|><!;`
-(don't care about the Regexp, this is an example.)
+(These are simplified examples for illustration.)

+In simpler terms:
+- A `WORD` can contain any lowercase letter (a-z), uppercase letter (A-Z), or digit (0-9)
+- An `OPERATOR` can be any of these characters: `&`, `|`, `>`, `<`, `!`, `;`

-Theses rules let us differentiate a token to another one.
+These rules allow us to differentiate one token from another.
-`ls` would be different to `>>`, ls is a `word`, `>>` would be a `operator` (most exactly a `redirection`).
+For instance, `ls` is a `word`, while `>>` is an `operator` (more specifically, a `redirection`).
 ##### Tokenizer

 The tokenizer is the code that uses the lexer's rules and will give us the full context.
 ##### Parser

-The parser will check the compatibility between the different contexts.
+The parser checks the compatibility between different contexts (at the token level).
-This is basically a parser, so, if you want to learn more about it, check "Recursive Descent Parser" in references.
-## It's time to tokenizing !
+For more details on parser implementation, see "Recursive Descent Parser" in the references section.
+## Implementation

-Let's see an example with the Shell grammar :
+Let's examine an example using shell grammar:
 ```cpp
 typedef enum		e_toktype {
 	TOK_ERROR,